GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 * Run in GKE, where applications are long-lived and can assume they remain active after handling a message.
-* Connect to Cloud Pub/Sub using [pull subscriptions], which have lower overhead and implement more fine-grained flow control mechanism.
+* Connect to Cloud Pub/Sub using [pull subscriptions], which have lower overhead and implement a more fine-grained flow control mechanism.
 * Use background threads to aggregate the results from multiple Cloud Pub/Sub messages into a single Cloud Spanner transaction.